valancej/documentation/_posts/faq/2014-09-10-enabling-access-to-servers.md

 ---
 ## IP Addresses

-Codeship is Hosted in the US-East region of EC2.
-You can find all the IP Addresses allocated to EC2 in their [Developer Forum](https://forums.aws.amazon.com/ann.jspa?annID=1701).
+Codeship services do not have a static IP.
+We are hosted in the US-East region of EC2 at AWS.
+You can find all the IP addresses allocated to EC2 at [AWS IP Address Ranges](http://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) or take a look at their [.json](https://ip-ranges.amazonaws.com/ip-ranges.json) file directly.

-You can enable access for those ranges on your own servers firewall settings.
+You can enable access for those ranges on your own server's firewall settings.
+Alternatively, if you are an AWS customer yourself, you can add the following information to your EC2 security group.

-## AWS Security Group and account ID
+## AWS Security Group and Account ID

 * Account ID: *841076584876*
 * Security group ID: *sg-64c2870c*

-To add it as a source to your EC2 Security group set the Source to Custom-IP and add the following snippet as the source.
+In your EC2 security group, set the source to Custom-IP and add the following snippet as the source.

 ```shell
 841076584876/sg-64c2870c